Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 top of page

-.58 of a mile past our Left Turn at the Wrecked Ranch house Junction our TYT Route joins with the trail making up the North leg of the Duck Lake Loop.
+TYT Route joins with the trail making up the North leg of the Duck Lake Loop

-Duck Lake, West Side
+Duck Lake, West Shore

 See the Duck Lake Notes below, about the camping and water quality issues at Duck Lake.